sksamuel/cohort/README.md

 | HikariMinConnectionsHealthCheck | Confrms that the number of connections in a Hikari DataSource pool is equal or above a threshold.
 This is useful to ensure a required number of connections are open before accepting traffic.                                                   |
 | HikariPendingThreadsHealthCheck | Checks that the number of threads awaiting a connection from a Hikari DataSource is below a threshold.
 This is useful to detect when queries are running slowly and causing threads to back up waiting for a connection                          |

-### Kubernetes Integration
+### Kubernetes

+A Kubernetes kubelet offers three kinds of probes to know the status of a container.

+* _liveness_ - Indicates whether the container is running.
+If the liveness probe fails, the kubelet kills the container (and restarts subject to the restart policy).
+* _readiness_ - Indicates whether the container is ready to respond to requests.
+If the readiness probe fails, the kubelet removes the pod from receiving traffic.
+* _startup_ - Indicates whether the application within the container has started.
+All other probes are disabled if a startup probe is provided, until it succeeds.

 The kubelet uses liveness probes to know when to restart a container.
-For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
-Restarting a container in such a state can help to make the application more available despite bugs.
+Liveness probes help catch a situation where an application is running but is no longer useful.
+One such example is if a thread has stopped and the application does not have code to detect and restart the thread.
+Restarting a container in such a state can make the application available again despite the presence of bugs.

-The kubelet uses readiness probes to know when a container is ready to start accepting traffic.
-A Pod is considered ready when all of its containers are ready.
-One use of this signal is to control which Pods are used as backends for Services.
-When a Pod is not ready, it is removed from Service load balancers.
+The kubelet uses readiness probes to know when a container should receive traffic.
+A pod is considered ready when all of its containers are ready.
+One use of this signal is to temporarily remove traffic from backends when they are unable to handle any more requests.
+For example, a service may have received more requests than it can handle, and so it's backlog of requests is growing.
+Taking that pod out of the load balancers while it catches up can avoid the service crashing or needing a restart.
+A pod with containers reporting that they are not ready does not receive traffic through Kubernetes Services.

+Readiness probes are not a substitute for proper scaling (either HPA or manually) but they can avoid a situation where all pods are killed, and a service is completely unavailable.

-The kubelet uses startup probes to know when a container application has started.
+The kubelet uses startup probes to know when a container application has fully started.
 If such a probe is configured, it disables liveness and readiness checks until it succeeds, making sure those probes don't interfere with the application startup.
-This can be used to adopt liveness checks on slow starting containers, avoiding them getting killed by the kubelet before they are up and running.

-Sometimes, applications are temporarily unable to serve traffic.
-For example, an application might need to load large data or configuration files during startup, or depend on external services after startup.
-In such cases, you don't want to kill the application, but you don't want to send it requests either.
-Kubernetes provides readiness probes to detect and mitigate these situations.
-A pod with containers reporting that they are not ready does not receive traffic through Kubernetes Services.
+Startup probes are very useful if an application needs to perform slow initialization work and until that is complete, a liveness check would fail.
+This avoids situation where the failing liveness checks result in the kubelet killing the pod before it is ready.

 ### Healthcheck Endpoint Output